Our Core Values

 We believe that culture is the best teacher.
-Hunter-gatherers were able to teach their children many things about the natural world, so much so that by the age of nine most children in traditional cultures could survive on their own if they had to.
-This means they could procure shelter, water, food, and fire.
-They knew how to avoid predators and how to attract prey.
-All of this at the age of nine.
-They did this without schools of any kind.
-They had an invisible system of education in which cultural elements wrapped the children in intense educational experiences.
-So, while we may call it “free” play, we can still set the parameters of the play and in doing so, guide students towards our intended lessons.
+Hunter-gatherers are able to teach their children many things about the natural world, so much so that by the age of nine, most children in these cultures would be able to survive on their own if they had to.
+This means they can procure shelter, water, food, and fire.
+They know how to avoid predators and how to attract prey.
+All of this by the age of nine, without schools or educational institutions of any kind.
+In these cultures an “invisible” educational model is at work, with various cultural elements engaging the children in intense educational experiences.
+Our organization works with this model as well.
+We infuse our students’ free play with traditional cultural elements to set certain parameters and guide their play towards intended lessons.

 Our programs strive towards authenticity.

-This means we shy away from industrial products like plastics.
-This means we shy away from gimmicky marketing relating to the latest Disney movie or technology.
+This means we shy away from industrial products like plastics, and gimmicky marketing related to the latest pop cultural motif, Disney movie, or technology.
 We avoid corporate logos and imagery.
 We want to wrap students in an authentic experience of nature and natural culture.
-We don’t forbid iPod’s at our camps because we are luddites who hate technology (we’re not), we do this because we believe there is a value in making our own music, telling our own stories, and these are the values we want to teach and promote.
+We don’t forbid iPods at our camps because we are Luddites who hate technology (we’re not); we do this because we believe there is value in making our own music and telling our own stories, and these are the values we want to teach and promote.

 There is no one right way.

-We don’t claim to be the “best”, “coolest”, or “more hardcore” school out there.
+We don’t claim to be the “best,” “coolest,” or “most hardcore” school or summer camp out there.
 We do not believe this, because we do not believe we have the one right method.
 No one does.
-This applies not only to teaching methods, but also to teaching philosophies.
-We respect diversity and are proud of the various unique methods of teaching and programming that exist and teach nature education.
+This applies not only to teaching methods but also to teaching philosophies.
+We respect diversity and are proud of the various unique methods of teaching and programming that exist in nature education.
 It is through our unique qualities as organizations that we can reach more people who are attracted to the individual characteristics of the different organizations and schools in Portland and beyond.